MO-PaDGAN: Reparameterizing Engineering Designs for Augmented Multi-objective Optimization: Experimental Results

 We create two synthetic examples, with eight clusters each, where cluster centers are evenly spaced around a circle (Fig.~\ref{fig:synthetic_data}).
 The sample size is 10,000 points.
 Both the synthetic examples have two parameters and two objectives, which enables us to visualize the results and compare the performance against a known ground truth Pareto optimal front.
 In the example following this section, we discuss a real-world airfoil example, which has larger dimensionality.

 The objective functions of both synthetic examples are plotted in Fig.~\ref{fig:synthetic_data}.
-Please see the appendix for more details about the objective functions used.
+Please see Appendix~A for more details about the objective functions used.

 We use the same network architecture and hyperparameter settings in both examples.
+We sample the noise vectors $\mathbf{z}$ from a two-dimensional normal distribution.
 The generator has four fully connected layers.
-The input dimension is two.
 Each hidden layer has 128 nodes and a LeakyReLU activation.
 We apply a hyperbolic tangent activation at the last layer.
 The discriminator has three fully connected layers.
 Each hidden layer has 128 nodes and a LeakyReLU activation.
 We apply a Sigmoid activation at the last layer.
 For MO-PaDGAN, we set $\gamma_0=2$ and $\gamma_1=0.5$.
 We use a RBF kernel with a bandwidth of 1 when constructing the DPP kernel matrix $L_B$ in Eq.~(\ref{eq:L_B}), \ie, $k(\mathbf{x}_i,\mathbf{x}_j)=\exp(-0.5\|\mathbf{x}_i-\mathbf{x}_j\|^2)$.
 We train both the MO-PaDGAN and the vanilla GAN for 10,000 iterations with 32 training samples drawn randomly from data at each iteration.
 For both generator and discriminator, we use Adam optimizer with a learning rate of $0.0001$.

 Figure~\ref{fig:synthetic_generated} visualizes the parameter space and the performance (objective) space of points generated by a vanilla GAN and MO-PaDGAN, respectively.
 It shows that in the performance space, data are separated into several clusters, just as in the parameter space.
 The vanilla GAN approximates the data distribution well, except that it generates some points in between clusters, which is reasonable since the noise input $\mathbf{z}$ is continuous.
 Most points from the training data or generated by GAN are away from the (ground truth) Pareto fronts.
 In contrast, MO-PaDGAN generates points that fill up the gaps between clusters in the performance space and has many solutions near the Pareto fronts.
 This shows that guided by the performance augmented DPP loss, MO-PaDGAN pushes generated points towards higher performance in all objectives, although these new points are not seen in the dataset.
+Note that although results can differ due to the stochasticity introduced in the neural network training process (\eg, random weights initialization and stochastic gradients), we do not observe any qualitative difference on the results.